IdoSefi/MineSweeperSolver/README.md

 python minesweeper.py
 ```

+after the board is open. click on an empty tile and the Solver will do the rest. it will click on safe tiles and mark in blue the flagged mine tiles

 ## Future Improvements

-- Add functionality for flagging tiles.
+- Make the board and mines prettier
-- Enhance the AI for better performance and accuracy.
+- seperating the Solver and the Board files
-- Improve the user interface and add more features like difficulty levels and a timer.
+- making the Solver more capeable

 Enjoy playing Minesweeper!